Norman Stanley Fletcher

-Fletcher was born, in his words, "two-two-thirty-two" - 2 February 1932.
+Fletcher was born, in his words, "two-two-thirty-two" - on 2 February 1932.
 He is a native of Muswell Hill.
 His elder daughter Ingrid was conceived in Highgate Cemetery, shortly before his marriage to Isobel at the age of 19.
-He also has a younger daughter Marion and a son Raymond.
+He also has a younger daughter Marion and a son named Raymond.
 Fletcher did his post-war National Service in the early 1950s, including service in the Malayan Emergency.
 He joined the Royal Army Service Corps or RASC, which he refers to in army slang as "Run Away, Someone's Coming".
 He was "King of the Teds" in Muswell Hill, circa 1955, and retains fond memories of Gloria, a seamstress with whom he had an affair at that time, and who used to tighten his trousers for him.

-Upon release from prison Fletch decided to give up his criminal career.
-In the follow-up series, Going Straight, he took a job as a hotel night-porter, but found himself often tempted back into crime, although he resisted.
+Upon release from prison, Fletch decided to give up his criminal career.
+In the follow-up series, Going Straight, he took a job as a hotel night-porter but found himself often tempted back into crime, although he resisted.
 His wife, Isobel, had left him, leaving him in sole charge of Raymond.

-When last seen, in the mockumentary Life Beyond the Box: Norman Stanley Fletcher, Fletch was landlord of a pub in Muswell Hill, alongside his second wife, Gloria (an old flame briefly mentioned in Porridge).
+When last seen, in the 2003 mockumentary Life Beyond the Box: Norman Stanley Fletcher, Fletch was the landlord of a pub in Muswell Hill, alongside his second wife, Gloria (an old flame briefly mentioned in Porridge).

 In 2009, the character was revived in a stage production, penned by Dick Clement and Ian La Frenais, and is played by Shaun Williamson.

 In the 2016 revival of the show, also titled Porridge, it is revealed that Fletcher died circa 2011.